Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 To provide further security [Helmet](https://helmetjs.github.io/) is used as part of this service.

-This is intended to be deployed on a local server that the SIDeR contextual link within the PAS (TrakCare) can be pointed at.
+This has been deployed on a local server that the SIDeR contextual link within the PAS (TrakCare) is pointed at.

 # Prerequisites